Maintaining Vinyl Floors

 - First, go over your floors with a vacuum or broom and get all large debris swept up.
 This is important to do before reaching for a mop, as it is all too common for hair, dirt, and foreign objects to get pushed around and never picked up while mopping.

-- Finally, if you feel that your floors are not clean enough, you can mix an apple cider vinegar solution, at one cup per gallon of warm water, to clean your floors without needing harsh chemicals.
+- Finally, if you feel that your floors are not clean enough, you can mix an apple cider vinegar solution, one cup per 5 liters of warm water, to clean your floors without needing harsh chemicals.